MAHA, Nutrition, and the FDA

 November 14, 2024By Ricardo Carvajal

-Among the more interesting developments in the recent election was the emergency of Robert Kennedy as a prominent figure in the MAGA movement – and the collateral emergence of the MAHA movement (Make America Healthy Again).
+Among the more interesting developments in the recent election was the emergence of Robert Kennedy as a prominent figure in the MAGA movement – and the collateral emergence of the MAHA movement (Make America Healthy Again).
 As crisply laid out in short YouTube video, MAHA aims to transform public health by zeroing in on “our nation’s biggest health challenge – chronic disease.”
 The first order of business will be to “clean up the public health agencies like CDC, NIH, FDA, and the U.S. Department of Agriculture,” which “have become sock puppets for the industries that they’re supposed to regulate.”

 Undoubtedly, the public health and economic toll of chronic disease is staggering.
 As reported in a recent publication (citations omitted):